Spacemarine800/Devspace/README.md

 - By default the **SOURCE_VERSION** is set to *blank*, so the program will process the given files *user.txt* and *tweets.txt*.

 - To test if the program can handle more users and tweets, I created the following additional files under **tweetprocessor.datainput**, named **user2.txt** and **tweet2.txt**.
 This is where the property **SOURCE_VERSION** is used, if it is set to **2**, the program will read those source files and process accordingly.

+- Designed around a service layer pattern, each service method that invokes a single command class that execute one specific              function.
+- This allows the reuse of the services and testing each function.
+- The command layer allows it to be modified to read from a database if needed or an external source.